 If you choose, also add latitude and longitude lines and labels in the Lat/Lon tab.

 To save a map configuration as the default, in the Layer Controls select File -> Default Maps -> Save as the Default Map Set.
 The next time you open a new tab, window, or start McIDAS-V, the defaults will reflect what you selected.

-Return to the Field Selector to load an infrared image.

-Select 11.0186 um Surface/Cloud Temperature -> Temperature.

-Click Create Display.

-The 11.0186 µm temperature image is overlaid on top of the visible image.
-To see the visible image, turn off the top 1km HDF MOD021KM (All Bands...) checkbox in the Legend.
-Turn the image back on and click and drag the middle mouse button to activate the Cursor/Data Readout option.
-This option brings up a latitude, longitude, and data value readout in the upper left part of the display on a mouse drag.
-Since there are two layers in the main display, there are two different readouts with the appropriate values and units.

-Change the font and color of the labels on the Main Display.
+Notice that both layers are labeled the same in the Legend.
+Change the text of the labels in the Main Display.

-In the Main Display window, choose Edit -> Preferences.
-Click on Display Window.

-In the right column under Layer List Properties, change Font to Arial/Plain/14.
-Change the Color to yellow.
-Click OK.

-Return to the Main Display to see the changes.
-Notice the labels are the same in the Legend and on the main display window label.
-This can be customized.

-Right Click on the top Legend label HDF MOD021KM (All Bands...).
+Right Click on the top HDF MOD02 1km files (All Bands...) label in the Legend.

 Choose Edit -> Properties….
-Enter the following for the Legend Label and Layer Label:
+Enter the following for the Legend Label:

-Legend Label – 11.0186 um TERRA

-Layer Label – %datasourcename% - 11.0186 um - %timestamp%
+Legend Label – 4.5454 um - AQUA

 Return to the Data Sources tab of the Data Explorer to load another time.

-Go to the Data Sources tab of the Data Explorer, and using the Satellite -> Imagery chooser with <LOCAL-DATA>/MODIS, select the HDF MOD021KM files Image Type, and an Absolute time of 02:55 UTC.
+In the Data Sources tab of the Data Explorer, select the Satellite -> Imagery chooser with <LOCAL-DATA>/MODIS, the Image Type HDF MOD02 1km files, and an Absolute time of 20:55 UTC.

 Click Add Source to show the Field Selector.

 A new data source is created in the Field Selector.
 To distinguish it from the first data source, the label is editable.
-Right Click on the highlighted 1km HDF MOD021KM (All Bands...) and choose Properties.
-In the Name field enter, 1km HDF 2:55 UTC MOD021KM.
+Right Click on the highlighted HDF MOD02 1km files (All Bands...) and choose Properties.
+In the Name field enter, HDF 21:15 UTC MOD02 1km.
 Click OK.

 Select 0.6465 um Land/Cloud Boundaries -> Brightness.